samlarson/swapi-backend/README.md

     $ git clone https://github.com/samlarson/swapi-backend.git

-If you want to modify and test locally, install the Python packages specified in requirements.txt:
+If you want to modify and test locally, install the Python packages specified in *requirements.txt*:

-    $ pip3 install -r /requirements.txt
+    $ pip3 install -r requirements.txt

 <a name="section-1-2"></a>
 ### 2. Run